At The Loch Lomond Bird of Prey Centre

 And here’s another example.
 Delta came to the centre at the beginning of 2024 and was displaying strange behaviour, shredding feathers, calling constantly and throwing herself on her back.
 Caracara’s are highly intelligent and curious birds of prey native to the Falkland Islands and parts of South America.
 Unlike many raptors, they exhibit more opportunistic and scavenger-like behaviours, often foraging along coastlines, scavenging carcasses, and even investigating human campsites for food.
 Known for their playfulness, they frequently engage in playful or investigative interactions with objects and other birds.

 It’s taken much hard work and understanding of what is ‘normal’ Caracara behaviour to nurse Delta back to a healthy bird.
-Kevin and the centre have Delta out every day, giving her new challenges of where to find her food, new toys and puzzles to keep her active mind busy.
+The centre staff have Delta out every day, giving her new challenges of where to find her food, new toys and puzzles to keep her active mind busy.
 Delta had been in captivity where her natural behaviour wasn’t understood and resulted in a very stressed bird.
 She was amazing to watch during the show.

-As you can see, she has such a good relationship now with Kevin.
+She has such a good relationship with the staff now.
 Bold and inquisitive, they will often approach humans and can learn to recognise and interact with specific individuals over time.

 Why Support My Writing?: Everything we do in our daily lives, can have an impact on our planets fragile environment.
 The small changes we make for the planet will make a difference.
 By amplifying what can be done and what is being done is one way I can contribute.
 It’s always optional but your Donation is more than just financial support; join me in my mission to inspire change.
 Click on the Donate button, top right hand side of the page for more information.